pnpm/pnpm.io/docs/cli/update.md

 `pnpm update` updates packages to their latest version based on the specified range.

-When used without arguments, updates all dependencies.
+When used without arguments, updates all dopependencies.
 You can use patterns to update all dependencies that match it.

 ## Synopsis